Meet the Governors

 Sharmans Cross is fortunate to have a team of committed governors that work with the Headteacher and Senior Leadership on the strategic development of the school.
 The governing body is a group of individuals who are elected, nominated or co-opted from key stakeholder groups; parents, staff, the Local Authority, and the local community.
 The responsibilities of the Governing Body are outlined below on this page.

-Our Chair of Governors is Lisa Fryer
+Our Chair of Governors is Kate Goode (Interim Chair of Governors)

 Our Vice-Chair of Governors is Kate Goode